 If you live in a colder country that has wild snakes, you’ve probably noticed that there are fewer snakes around in the colder months.
 Snakes seem to vanish before returning when it’s warmer.

 Snakes brumate.
-Brumation is a low-energy state which snakes go into over the winter.
+Brumation is a low-energy state that snakes go into over the winter.
 It’s similar to hibernation, except snakes don’t go into a deep sleep.
 They just stop moving around as much to maintain their body temperature and conserve energy.

 When brumation begins, snakes will stop eating.
 They will seek out a place to rest, ideally near a source of heat.
-Snakes rely on environmental heat to regulate their body temperatures, as they’re ectothermic (cold-blooded).

 In the spring, when temperatures start to rise, snakes come out of brumation.
 This is usually the time of year when females seek a mate, to ensure that the babies will be born before the winter arrives.

 Snakes aren’t the only type of reptile that brumates.
 Many tortoises, geckos, bearded dragons and other lizards also brumate.